kubedb/cli/docs/guides/redis/monitoring/using-builtin-prometheus.md

 kube-system   Active    45m
 ```

-Please note that the yaml files that are used in this tutorial, stored in [docs/examples](https://github.com/kubedb/cli/tree/master/docs/examples) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).
+Note that the yaml files that are used in this tutorial, stored in [docs/examples](https://github.com/kubedb/cli/tree/master/docs/examples) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).

 ## Create a Redis database

 KubeDB implements a `Redis` CRD to define the specification of a Redis database.
 Below is the `Redis` object created in this tutorial.

 ```yaml